smol-ai/ainews-web-2025/src/content/issues/24-06-26-ainews-mozillas-ai-second-act.md

 date: '2024-06-27T01:37:35.020344Z'
 original_slug: ainews-mozillas-ai-second-act
 description: >-
-  Mozilla showcased new AI-powered projects at AIE World's Fair, including llamafile for efficient CPU inference and sqlite-vec for vector search integration in SQLite.
-Additionally, Anthropic announced major updates to Claude with a new UI featuring a sidebar, shareable projects supporting 200K token context windows, and customizable instructions.
+  Mozilla made a strong comeback at the AIE World's Fair with detailed demos of **llamafile** and the announcement of **sqlite-vec**, a project adding vector search to SQLite, signaling renewed AI innovation from the company.
+Meanwhile, **Anthropic** unveiled major updates to **Claude**, including a new UI with a sidebar, shareable projects supporting *200K* token context windows, and custom instructions, enhancing user experience and collaboration.
 tags:
-  - mozilla
-  - llamafile
-  - sqlite
-  - vector-search
-  - anthropic
-  - claude
+  - untagged
+companies: []
+models: []
+topics:
-  - user-interface
+  - untagged
 ---